-Whilst we will endeavour to update this page as developments occur, we cannot guarantee the currency of information on this page.
-Applicants should check the websites of the relevant IP Offices or contact us or their IP Adviser for further information.
+We will endeavour to update this page as developments occur.
+However, we cannot guarantee the currency of information on this page.
+Please check the website of the relevant IP Office or contact us for further information.

 Xuveo Legal Status: OPEN for Business

-As the majority of work we complete is via online lodgement and electronic communications, Xuveo Legal is well-equiped for a remote work environment.
+As the majority of work we complete is via online lodgement and electronic communications, Xuveo Legal is well-equipped for a remote work environment.

 Due to Australian government restrictions on non-essential travel and gatherings, appointments will be conducted by telephone or video conferencing, wherever possible.

 Australian Domestic Applications - IP Australia